sklprogs/LanguageTricks/README.md

 ## disperse \| dissolve

-A **solution** is a mixture of one substance *dissolved* in another substance.
+**Solution**&mdash;a mixture of one substance *dissolved* in another substance.
 It has a solute and a solvent.

-A **dispersion** is a mixture of one substance *phase separated* from another substance.
+**Dispersion**&mdash;a mixture of one substance phase *separated* from another substance.
 They phase separate because they *do not* dissolve with each other.

 [*Source*](https://brainly.in/question/1350968)